Rhpark/Simple_UI_XML/README_KR.md

 ### 👥 **Team Development Productivity Boost (팀 개발 생산성 혁신)**

-- Ensure code consistency: Every teammate uses the same base classes and extensions → maximizes efficiency in bug tracking and maintenance.
+- Ensure code consistency: Every teammate uses the same base classes and extensions → maximizes efficiency for bug tracking and maintenance.
 - Accelerate onboarding for new members: No need to master complex Android APIs → shortens the ramp-up period.
 - Cut code review time by 70%: Standardized patterns clarify review points → lets reviewers focus on the core logic.
 - Minimize collaboration conflicts: Integrated systems like PermissionManager and Logx prevent duplicate implementations.